Creativity: Moving The Earth With Archimedes & Stravinsky

 They did what creatives and innovators do, they stepped into the unknown, and like Stravinsky, they did not forget their past.

-And a parting fact that perhaps explains why good ideas come in the shower: Archimedes also discovered the idea of displacement-that one can measure the volume and weight of an object (like himself or the king’s crown) by immersing it in water.
+And a parting fact that perhaps explains why good ideas come in the shower: Archimedes also discovered the idea of displacement- that one can measure the volume and weight of an object (like himself or the king’s crown) by immersing it in water.
+(Rumor has it that Archimedes came up with this principle while taking a bath.)

 This is when he shouted, ‘Eureka!,” meaning “I found it!”